mathjax/MathJax/docs/html/_sources/installation.txt

 ``www.math.yourcollege.edu`` might like to use a college-wide installation at ``www.yourcollege.edu`` rather than installing a separate copy on the departmental machine.
-MathJax can certainly be loaded from another server, but there is one imporant caveat --- Firefox's and IE9's same-origin security policy for cross-domain scripting.
+MathJax can certainly be loaded from another server, but there is one important caveat --- Firefox's and IE9's same-origin security policy for cross-domain scripting.

 Firefox's interpretation of the same-origin policy is more strict than most